San Juan Hill, Manhattan: Displacement

 San Juan Hill was mostly erased due to the mid-20th-century sweep of urban renewal to create Lincoln Center, displacing thousands of families, and removing the history that the neighborhood existed.
 In the early 20th century African-Americans started to move uptown from San Juan Hill to Harlem.
 The African-American population decreased while the Puerto Rican population grew.
 More Puerto Rican families started moving there in the 1950s coinciding with a massive influx of Puerto Rican migration after World War II.
 In the 1940s the neighborhood of San Juan Hill was designated as a slum and called "the worst slum district of New York City" by the New York City Housing Authority.
+The area had been the home of over 17,000 residents.
+Construction on the development project started in 1959.